glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 MacBook-Pro-de-Pascal:~ pascalleroy$
 ```

-Download **[LINK TO ZIP]()** into a directory and change your terminal to that directory(note: the zip file’s name may be slightly different when you download it).
+Download **[tutorial_code.zip](https://github.com/glouppe/info8006-introduction-to-ai/raw/master/python_tutorial/tutorial_code.zip)** into a directory and change your terminal to that directory(note: the zip file’s name may be slightly different when you download it).
 Use `unzip` to extract the contents of the zip file:

 ```console
 MacBook-Pro-de-Pascal:19_20 pascalleroy$ ls